rachelesmee/website/foss4guklocal2023/lancaster.md

 ### Sponsors

-We are very grateful for the support of [Fraser House Hub](https://fraserhousehub.co.uk) for supporting sponsorsip of the venue for FOSS4G:UK Local 2023 in Lancaster. <br>
+We are very grateful for the support of [Fraser House Hub](https://fraserhousehub.co.uk) for supporting sponsorship of the venue for FOSS4G:UK Local 2023 in Lancaster. <br>

 ### Location & Travel